 The motivation behind writing this article is to explore the potential cost savings associated with Databricks job clusters and to determine whether using them within Data Factory or in Databricks workflows is the better option.
 As we are aware, all-purpose clusters tend to be more expensive than job clusters.
 This cost difference arises not only because interactive clusters require a minimum of about 10 minutes to shut off, but also because all-purpose clusters are more than twice the price of a job cluster ($0.15/DBU vs $0.40/BDU).
-However, during my research I discovered that Job clusters are about 35 — 40 percent slower than All purpose clusters (excluding the startup time)

 In this article, I aim to compare and contrast Data Factory orchestration with and without Databricks workflows.
 Additionally, I’ll discuss the drawbacks of workflows and compare the performance of job clusters and interactive clusters.